esparta-io/generator-android-hipster/README.md

   * It will create a model (AutoParcel), an Entity class for REST / DB communication, and a converter to change from Entity <> Model class.

 - Create a Interactor
-  * Create a base interactor to you.
+  * Create a base interactor.

 - Create a UseCase
   * Same as Interactor, but different name =)
-  * It equal to Interactor generation, future changes use proof.
+  * It equal to Interactor generation, future changes proof.

 - Create a repository
   * Create a repository layer (To manage calls to Remote / Local without exposing them to Interactors / UseCases)